-In thinking about our recent trips to Italy, here are our eleven top ‘go to’ foods we enjoyed in many regions when traveling through Italy.
+In thinking about our recent trips to Italy, here are our eleven top ‘go-to’ foods we enjoyed in many regions when traveling through Italy.

 This post contains affiliate links that help keep this website running.
 By purchasing through our links, we make a small commission at no extra charge to you.
 Thank you for your support!

 Pizza is one of Italy’s iconic foods and you would be surprised that true Italian pizza does not come with bunches of toppings on it.
 If you are looking to order your favorite supreme pizza; it won’t be happening in a piazza in Italy.
 Pizza has its regional specialties but of course, every Italian will tell you that the best pizza is found in Naples.
 There are basically two styles of pizza.
 There is the Neapolitan style which is a thick, fluffy crust.
-Usually smaller in size as they do not stretch it out too much.
+Usually smaller in size as they do not stretch out too much.
 The other is the Roman style which is paper-thin and crispy.
 I love having arugula put on my pizza; piled high.
 Gary doesn’t care for a salad on his!

-Arancini are crispy golden brown stuffed rice balls usually filled with tomato sauce, mozzarella and peas.
+Arancini are crispy golden brown stuffed rice balls usually filled with tomato sauce, mozzarella, and peas.
 Occasionally you can find meat in them but it is rare.
 These balls have breadcrumbs on the outside and are fried to deliciousness!
 If you haven’t tried one, you definitely should!

 Risotto is made with Arborio rice and can be found in every town in Italy.
 There are so many ways you can make it that it is worth trying everywhere you go.
 My favorite is asparagus or mushroom risotto and Gary’s favorite is by far the seafood risotto.
 This dish is a specialty of the Emilia Romagna region of Italy.

 Prosciutto is pure heaven.
-It is dry-cured ham cut in paper-thin slices using a specialty knife or machine.
-We were in heaven during the 90-days we spent in Parma, Italy.
+It is dry-cured ham cut into paper-thin slices using a specialty knife or machine.
+We were in heaven during the 90 days we spent in Parma, Italy.
 The best prosciutto is the prestigious Prosciutto di Parma from the Emilia Romagna region of Italy.
 We took a tour which was amazing and found out what makes this ham so special.
 You can see our post here prosciutto post You can enjoy prosciutto in an antipasto, with pasta, and especially wonderful with cantaloupe.